Brighton & Hove climate assembly

 An independent advisory board of 15 volunteer experts and activists supported the climate assembly.

-Together with the council they made sure there was a diverse selection of speakers to present information to the assembly.
+Together with the council, they ensured a diverse selection of speakers presented information to the assembly.
 These included policy experts, campaigners and local stakeholders.

-The council had the final decision on suggestions and recommendations made by the advisory board.
+The council made the final decision based on the advisory board's suggestions and recommendations.

 Youth climate assembly

-Young people in the city set up a youth climate assembly for people aged 13 to 19 (up to 25 with SEND – special educational needs and disabilities) and care leavers to mirror the main climate assembly on transport.
+Young people in the city set up a youth climate assembly to mirror the main climate assembly on transport.
+This included: